unoplatform/workshops/uno-bootcamp/modules/04-Create-rich-responsive-UIs/README.md

 ## 💡 XAML with Uno

 If you're an existing UWP XAML developer, you should feel right at home.
-Uno strives for making sure your existing XAML should just work.
+Uno strives to make sure your existing XAML should just work.
 Just make sure you're developing a responsive application that works at multiple screen resolutions.
 Then validate periodically that all your features work in the iOS, Android, and WebAssembly heads of your Uno project.

-There can be times when certain feature aren't yet supported by Uno OR that you want to tailor an experience for a specific platform.
+There can be times when certain features aren't yet supported by Uno OR that you want to tailor an experience for a specific platform.
 In these cases, you can use Conditional XAML to allow you to keep the majority of your application the same, but filter out or change bits and pieces for specific platforms.

 ```xml
 <ResourceDictionary xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"